hpamanji/terraform-zero-to-hero-course/Day_03/01_variables.md

 # Variables in Terraform

+Terraform confgirations can accept values through input variables.

-Terraform variables help make configurations dynamic and reusable, so we don't have to hardcode values.
+variables help make configurations dynamic and reusable, so we don't have to hardcode values.

 - Variables allow flexibility and customization.
 - To reference a variable in terraform configuration file, we use `var.<variable_name>`.